Portugal Passes a Law Offering Portuguese Citizenship to Sephardic Jews

 Option two: A certified document from the applicant’s Jewish community.
 This document proves that the applicant uses Portuguese Sephardic languages, expressions, and rituals.
 They must be languages and practices used in the Portuguese Sephardic community, like Ladino.

 Option three: Certified documents which attest to the applicant’s family ties with Portuguese Sephardim.
 For example, property deed, will, record of family lineage, marriage certificate, death certificate, birth certificate, circumcision record, synagogue record, cemetery record, etc.

 This law has been in force since early 2015.
 Those interested in applying must spend time and effort preparing their application.
 They must collect evidence of their ancestry and connection to a Portuguese Sephardic community.
 After an applicant submits the application, the Central Registry Office will review it.
 The review process usually takes about six months.

 This law presents a great opportunity for descendants of Sephardic Jews from Portugal.
 It creates a pathway for Portuguese citizenship to Sephardic Jews.
 It paves the way for descendants to develop a connection with their family history and legacy.
 Approved applicants get the same benefits granted to citizens of European Union member countries.
 They will have the right to live, work, and travel freely in the Schengen Area.

-We at Cohen, Decker, Pex & Brosh law firm have experience in immigration law.
+Our law firm has experience in immigration law.
 If you have any questions, please do not hesitate to contact us.
 We would be happy to assist you in your application for Portuguese citizenship.